Trouble playing back? If Chrome has issues fails, try Firefox.

 THIS JUST IN!

-Aspen Duet for Eb Alto Sax and Piano This work is 2024 arrangement of my Aspen Quartet.
+Aspen Duet for Eb Alto Sax and Piano This work is a 2024 arrangement of my Aspen Quartet.
 Support for the composition of Aspen Quartet was provided by the Institute for Advanced Compositional Studies at the Aspen Music Festival.
 This work was funded in part by the Composers Assistance Program of the American Music Center.
 Aspen Quartet won First Prize in the Lee Ettelson Composition Contest of Composers, Inc. Aspen Quartet is recorded by the Arditti Quartet on California Composers, Albany Records Troy 159

 Aspen Septet for flute, clarinet, violin, cello, piano, 2 percussionists MIDI realization by composer A short piece originally composed for the Aspen Music Festival, working under Jacob Druckman.
 Performed by Xtet at the Japan America Theater as part of the L.A.
 Olympic Arts Festival, Peter Sellars, director, and at the University of Judaism Gindi Auditorium as a Pacific Composers Forum winner and elsewhere.
 Revised 2024 to add a percussionist and edited.